David P. ManfrediFAIA, LEED AP

 Admired for her sophisticated design eye, business acumen, and skillful management, she attributes her success to her collaborative approach with clients.
-Her projects range from corporate, hospitality, residential, retail/entertainment, to higher education environments with clients including Walt Disney Imagineering, Publicis Groupe, Boston Consulting Group, New Balance, and Equinox.
+Her projects range from corporate, hospitality, residential, retail/entertainment, to higher education environments with clients including Walt Disney Imagineering, Publicis Groupe, Boston Consulting Group, New Balance, and Rutgers University.
 She is widely recognized as a pioneer for a combined approach of workplace strategy and design for office environments to enhance organizational performance and firm culture.
 Since the pandemic struck, she has been working closely with companies to evaluate their existing workplaces and redesign them for the expected hybrid world of remote/onsite working.

 Elizabeth received the CoreNet Service Provider Leadership Award based upon the recommendations of her clients.
-She is a member of Auburn University’s Interior Architecture Advisory Council, a board member of REFA Boston and the Design Museum Foundation, a member of the Editorial Advisory Board of Contract magazine, a board member of Heading Home, and a Vice Chair of the Young Collectors Night for the Park Avenue Armory Show.
+She is a member of Auburn University’s Interior Architecture Advisory Council, a board member of REFA Boston and the Design Museum Foundation, foundation Board of Directors at MassArt, a board member of Heading Home, and a Vice Chair of the Young Collectors Night for the Park Avenue Armory Show.
 She holds a Bachelor of Interior Architecture from Auburn University and an Honorary Doctorate of Fine Arts from MassArt.

 “It was clear to me from the beginning of our project redesigning Draper’s headquarters that Elizabeth and I would form a very deep connection because of our shared interest in professionalism and integrity.
 Whenever we went over to Elkus Manfredi’s offices she was completely prepared.
 She even anticipated our needs to the point that she’d be halfway to a solution by the time we arrived.
 With Elizabeth, there are no excuses or unnecessary delays.
 We came in on time and under budget with the best use of flexible, collaborative space in Boston, if not the East Coast.”